vic2019/life-calendar/README.md

 # Life Calendar

-This project is built with React and runs on AWS.
+This project is built with React and deployed on AWS.

 It's live at [lifecalender.me](https://lifecalender.me).
 Check it out!

-To enable user authentication and database operations, uncomment the "load" and "storage" event listeners and the "LoginButton" component in `index.js`.
+To enable user authentication and database operations, uncomment the `load` and `storage` event listeners and the `<LoginButton/>` component in `index.js`.
 Then, save your AWS configuration in `config.js`.

 <br>